sergiotaborda/lense-lang-docs/docs/content/operators.md

 		<td> a & b </td>
 		<td> a.and(b) </td>
 		<td> Injunctable<R,A,B> </td>
 		<td> Injucts the two values and returns a third value.
-For binary forms, this implements a bitwise AND </td>
+For binary forms, this implements a bitwise AND.
+For sets this implements intersection</td>
 	</tr>
 	<tr>
 		<td> | </td>
 		<td> a | b </td>
 		<td> a.or(b) </td>
 		<td> Dijunctable<R,A,B> </td>
-		<td> Dijunsts the two values and returns a third value.
-For binary forms, this implements a bitwise OR </td>
+		<td> Dijuncts the two values and returns a third value.
+For binary forms, this implements a bitwise OR .
+For sets this implements union</td>
 	</tr>
 	<tr>
 		<td> ^ </td>